-In our medical practice in Chicago, of the 54 SHL patients in our database, the median age was 60.
+In our medical practice in Chicago, of the 54 SHL patients in our database as of 2015, the median age was 60.
 Of course, statistics like this do not reflect the incidence in the population, as the composition of the underlying population is certainly not evenly distributed across age.
 In other words, there is probably a combination of increasing incidence with age combined with the age composition of the Chicago population from which this graph was drawn.

 The short answer is that generally nobody knows.